 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Pentax ME F. It can also be referred to as 135 film, and it is the most frequently used type of film.
+The Pentax MZ-50 uses 35mm film that comes in metal canisters.
+It can also be referred to as 135 film, and it is the most commonly used type of film.

-The only other film format you are going to encounter to see is 120 or 220 film that is used with medium format cameras.
+The only other film format you are going to encounter is 120 or 220 film that is used by medium format cameras}.

-Swapping the film stock you are using will transform the look of your shots.
-This is an example of the marvelous things about film.
+Switching the film stock you are working with will alter the look of your photographs.
+This is an example of the terrific things about using film.

 DX Coded Film

-Nearly all commercially available 35mm film for sale at this point has DX encoding on the canister.
-This allows electronically controlled cameras to auto-detect and set the ISO of the film canister loaded.
+All new 35mm film made today has a DX code.
+This allows electronically controlled cameras to detect and set the ISO when the film is loaded into the camera.

-There are just a few choices for where to have film processed.
-For a more comprehensive discussion of the choices check my article on Where to Get Film Developed.
+You will find a few possibilities for where to have film developed.
+For a more detailed explanation of the choices have a look at my article on Where to Get Film Developed.

-WARNING: Film does not get processed on location at big box stores and pharmacies.
-They mail the film off-site to be developed by a third party.
-As a consequence, you won't get your negatives back.
+WARNING: Pharmacies and big box stores have ceased processing film locally.
+They mail film off-site to be developed by a separate company.
+As a consequence, you will not get your negatives back.